Noctho01/Noctho01/README.md

 <h2> 🤝 I'm looking for a job as development </h2>

-- I'm working on a personal project [EntityFactory](https://github.com/Noctho01/EntityFactory)
+- 👨🏽‍💻 I'm working on a personal project [EntityFactory](https://github.com/Noctho01/EntityFactory)

 - 👯 I’m looking to collaborate on [EntityFactory](https://github.com/Noctho01/EntityFactory)

-- 👨‍💻 All of my projects are available at [https://github.com/Noctho01?tab=repositories](https://github.com/Noctho01?tab=repositories)
+- :octocat: All of my projects are available at [https://github.com/Noctho01?tab=repositories](https://github.com/Noctho01?tab=repositories)

 <br>